 In truth, sometimes the worst thing you can do is to rush to the gun.
 But that takes us squarely into a discussion about particular combative techniques that go far beyond what we can cover in the remainder of this article.

 I wanted to mention this because timing and technique are critical parts of our training and because both will influence what your outcome might be, in the event of an attack.
-Click here for a short overview of how we address timing in our Hand+Gun™ courses.

 This article wasn't intended to be argumentative.
 It is, however, meant to clear up some misinformation that could be detrimental to less experienced shooters who are still relying on the opinions of others to make certain decisions.